Lemoncode/react-typescript-samples/hooks/08_ColorPickerRefactor/Readme.md

 # 08 Colorpicker Refactor

-In this example we are going to review the colorpicker component we have created and simplify it.
+In this example we are going to review the colorPicker component we have created and simplify it.
 Right now we have three slider controls with many details that make our HTML hard to read.
 Let's componentize this scenario.

-We take _07 Colorpicker_ as reference.
+We take _07 ColorPicker_ as reference.

 # Steps to reproduce this sample

-- Copy the content from _07 Colorpicker_ and execute _npm install_.
+- Copy the content from _07 ColorPicker_ and execute _npm install_.

 ```bash
 npm install